 Health: food choices, hygiene

-Progress reports will be completed based on direct observations of the children and evaluation of completed works kept in their portfolio.
 Progress reports will be sent home in October and April.
 Regularly scheduled parent conferences will be held in October and April.
 Additional conferences will be scheduled as needed.